jmassardo/jmassardo.github.io/_posts/2021-02-23-rego-unit-testing.md

 1. Don't write any tests at all.
 Since we're only consuming pre-built content, there's really no value in writing tests.
 1. Write your tests so they test the policy as a whole.
 Provide "known good" input data in the test so all the definitions pass.
 This way, if a definition is changed, the test will fail.
 1. If we really need to test individual definitions, we can give them specific names so we can call them separately.
-We loose some of the GUI functionality in DAS by doing this as the definitions become completely custom and not DAS managed.
+We lose some of the GUI functionality in DAS by doing this as the definitions become completely custom and not DAS managed.
 We also need to add an additional definition to include the result of our now custom one into the main DAS policy.

 Let's look at an example of the last option.
 We'll use the same `enforce` definitions above but rename them so we can test them individually.